 All these agencies work closely with the College to support young people with needs in education.

-Teaching staff in the Learning Support Unit have specific qualifications in teaching such as Specialist Teacher status for Specific Learning Difficulties; ASD; Severe Learning Difficulty, Moderate Learning Difficulty, challenging behaviour and attendant medical qualifications.
+Teaching staff in the School of Personalised Learning have specific qualifications in teaching such as Specialist Teacher status for Specific Learning Difficulties; ASD; Severe Learning Difficulty, Moderate Learning Difficulty and attendant medical qualifications.

 How will I be involved in planning for my needs and who will explain it and help me?

 All students, irrespective of needs, are encouraged to become fully involved in all aspects of the planning and delivery of their education in a Post-16 setting.
 They will be encouraged to become independent learners and will self-advocate where possible.
 However, some students may need support whilst they develop these skills.
 Such students will have a: